/

 • Learn how to create channels and compare metrics between them

 Marketers often want to define their acquisition channels based on UTM and referrer data.
 Amplitude’s channels allow you to create new properties retroactively, based on functions and operators you can apply across multiple existing properties.
-These do not affect your raw data and will be computed on the fly.
+These don't affect your raw data and Amplitude computes them on the fly.

 image2.png